Klavriks/Coursera_Capstone/README.md

   This project depends on the following data:

-  1. **New York neighborhoods**
+  **1. New York neighborhoods**

   - *Data source:* https://en.wikipedia.org/wiki/Neighborhoods_in_New_York_City
   - *Description:* Data is scraped from Wikipedia page which presents all community areas in New York and lists all neighborhoods they cover.
-This data will be used to locate neighborhoods with a help of Foursquare API.

-  2. **Location and venu data**
+  **2. Location of neighborhoods**

+  - *Data sorce:* GeoPy geocoding web services
+  - *Description:* Using GeoPy services long/lat data extracted for each neighborhood.

+  **3. Restaurant data**

+  - *Data source:* Foursquare API
+  - *Description:* Once neighborhood locations are defined, Foursquaere API is used to identify nearby restaurants and retireve all necessary infromation about them.